Emotiv/cortex-example/mobile/README.md

 - Choose the module you want to build and run on mobile device.
 Make sure you accept all permission requests.
 - The module app has a list of buttons demonstrating API calls.
 Try click on each button, you can see a pair of request/response json strings printed out in `Android Studio logcat` or `Xcode console`.

+### Attention

+When run project Swift with iOS.
+You should have [cocoapod](https://cocoapods.org/) installed already and run command `pod install` in folder of project.

 ## Cortex API for Mobile
 Although [Cortex API documentation](https://emotiv.gitbook.io/cortex-api/) is only for desktop, you can base on that to develop on Android since most of APIs are the same, except for these below APIs: